michaelirick/sekai/README.md

 # README

-有世界 (Yūsekai, 'existing-world') is a Rails/React app to help organize my worldbuilding.
+有世界 (Yūsekai, 'having-world') is a Rails/React app to help organize my worldbuilding.
 I am a big user of WorldAnvil (highly recommend) but have more specific needs.
 This application will heavily leverage what was developed in my conlang app, Lehintos.

 ## 有世界